-Unfortunately, as both raw Transformers and GPs require fixed dimensional features, this limits their applications to inputs expressable as tabular features for e.g. hyperparameter tuning, or task-specific embeddings for e.g. chemistry \citep{latent_bo}.
+Unfortunately, as both raw Transformers and GPs require fixed dimensional features, this limits their applications to inputs expressible as tabular features for e.g. hyperparameter tuning, or task-specific embeddings for e.g. chemistry \citep{latent_bo}.
+Their inherent bias towards smooth functions may also be suboptimal for certain regression tasks \citep{tree_based}.
 Further works have attempted to improve the flexibility of regression-modeling through the use of token-based representations, which allows regressors to be simultaneously used over various types of input formats.
-Since the context-window of Transformers still remain the most expensive limitation, a useful organization of recent works can be based on their treatment of the total sequence length, roughly equal to:
+Since the context-window of Transformers still remains the most expensive limitation, a useful organization of recent works can be based on their treatment of the total sequence length, roughly equal to:

-Among sequence-to-sequence methods which pretrain for blackbox optimization specifically, \citep{optformer} uses custom tokenizations to minimize trial token length in order to maximize trial count.
-However, this is restricted to very constrained search spaces (e.g. flat hyperparameter spaces), and lacks flexibility in utilizing arbitrary forms of data.
-In contrast, \citep{omnipred} allows arbitrary string representations, but the large token length of each trial severely limits the trial count allowed in the context window, forcing the use of alternative but tedious methods of absorbing online data, such as inference-time fine-tuning.
+\citet{optformer} use custom tokenizations to minimize trial token length in order to maximize trial count.
+However, this is restricted to very constrained search spaces (e.g. flat hyperparameter spaces), and lacks flexibility in utilizing arbitrary forms of data. \cite{llms_bo, llm_secretly_regressor} use text-to-text chat-based services such as ChatGPT \citep{chat_gpt} and Gemini \citep{gemini} to demonstrate their emergent capabilities for ICL regression, but such methods lack the ability to pretrain over large amounts of offline evaluations, and the use of lengthy natural language can lead to limited trial count.
+In contrast, \citet{omnipred, caas_omnipred} avoid ICL altogether and only places a single trial in the context window to allow arbitrary string representations per trial, but requires the use of alternative but tedious methods of absorbing online data, such as inference-time fine-tuning.

-Other methods \citep{llm_secretly_regressor} use text-to-text chat-based services such as ChatGPT \citep{chat_gpt} and Gemini \citep{gemini} to demonstrate their emergent capabilities for in-context regression, but such methods lack the ability to pretrain over large amounts of offline evaluations.
-Efforts in ICL-based reward modeling with chat-based LLMs \citep{verify_step_by_step} allow fine-tuning over chains of thought, but have only used coarse discretized scores of e.g. $\{-1, 0, 1\}$ rather than highly precise numeric predictions over vastly different scales.
+In relation to broad literature such as in LLM reasoning, inference-time compute methods can also be seen through the lens of Bayesian Optimization.
+For example, verifiers such as Process Reward Models \citep{verify_step_by_step} can be seen as ICL-based regression methods over chains of thought, but have only used coarse discretized scores of e.g. $\{-1, 0, 1\}$ rather than highly precise numeric predictions or uncertainties over vastly different scales.